dystonse/dystonse-gtfs-data/README.md

 There are a lot of database parameters to be defined globally.
 Those `DB_…`parameters can either be defined as environment variables (using the upper case names like `DB_PASSWORD`) or as command line parameters (using lower-case variants without the `db`-prefix, e.g. `--password`).
 Default values are provided for `DB_USER`, `DB_HOST`, `DB_PORT` and `DB_DATABASE`.
 In contrast, `DB_PASSWORD` and `GTFS_DATA_SOURCE_ID` always have to be specified when running this, where `GTFS_DATA_SOURCE_ID` is a string identifier that will be written as-is into the database for each entry.
 In the syntax examples below, we use a mix of env vars and command line parameters.

+The most important args are `dir` and `schedule`. `dir` is mandatory and names a directory where data should be read from/written to. `schedule` is optional and points to a schedule file to use for the analyses/predictions.
+If no schedule file is given, the newest available schedule is used.

 You can also use `dystonse-gtfs-data [command [subcommand]] --help` to get information about the command syntax.

 ## Importing data / making predictions